Man with a Movie Camera: Analysis

 Man with a Movie Camera has been interpreted as an optimistic work.
 Jonathan Romney called it "an exuberant manifesto that celebrates the infinite possibilities of what cinema can be".
 Peter Bradshaw of The Guardian wrote that the work "is visibly excited about the new medium's possibility, dense with ideas, packed with energy: it echoes Un Chien Andalou, anticipates Vigo's À propos de Nice and the New Wave generally, and even Riefenstahl's Olympia".

 Soundtracks

-The film, originally released in 1929, was silent and accompanied in theaters with live music.
-It has since been released a number of times with different soundtracks:
+The film was originally released as a silent feature in April 1929, accompanied by a specific musical framework approved by Sovkino for its premiere.
+While this original arrangement was subsequently lost for decades, the film has since been performed and released a number of times with various alternative soundtracks, as well as recent musicological reconstructions of its premier score: